hhariri/little-kotliner/README.md

 ### Purpose

-The purpose of this project is a learning exercise to think about functional programming with lists, recurssion and composition.
+The purpose of this project is a learning exercise to think about functional programming with lists, recursion and composition.

 ### Implementation Notes